Jaseci-Labs/jaseci/README.md

 ## License

-Jaclang is distributed under the terms of both the MIT license with a few other open source projects vendored within with various other licenses that are very permissive.
+All Jaseci open source software is distributed under the terms of both the MIT license with a few other open source projects vendored within with various other licenses that are very permissive.

 See [LICENSE-MIT](.guthub/LICENSE), and